-The Student Counselling and Career Centre (SCCC) can provide urgent counselling help to students in crisis and can also help University of Manitoba staff and other community members (e.g., parents) provide assistance to students.
+The Student Counselling Centre (SCC) can provide urgent counselling help to students in crisis and can also help University of Manitoba staff and other community members (e.g., parents) provide assistance to students.
 We offer this assistance Monday to Fridays, 8:30 am to 4:30 pm. (excepting statutory holidays).
 If you need assistance outside of these hours, please check the community resources link on the right side of this page.

 Initial Counselling Appointments.
-The SCCC has daily initial counselling appointments (we call these intake appointments) available on a first-come, first-serve basis.
+The SCC has daily initial counselling appointments (we call these intake appointments) available on a first-come, first-serve basis.
 These appointments can only be obtained by coming to our office at the Fort Garry campus (474 University Centre) and are intended only for currently registered University of Manitoba students.
 For students studying at the Bannatyne campus, we recommend that you call us at 204-474-8592 to access services on that campus.
 There are a limited number of these first time appointments available each day.

 Crisis/Emergency Services.
-The SCCC crisis/emergency services are available to currently registered University of Manitoba students only who are in desperate need of counselling support and cannot manage their current life situation.
-Students in such a situation are encouraged to come to the Student Counselling and Career Centre, in-person, during our regular working hours.
+The SCC crisis/emergency services are available to currently registered University of Manitoba students only who are in desperate need of counselling support and cannot manage their current life situation.
+Students in such a situation are encouraged to come to the Student Counselling Centre, in-person, during our regular working hours.
 Students seeking crisis/emergency support via telephone are encouraged to call one of the crisis support services listed in the table below.

 University of Manitoba Staff.
-University of Manitoba staff concerned about the well-being of a student can either refer the student to the SCCC intake appointment service (please see above) or can contact us at 204-474-8592 to consult with one of our counsellors.
+University of Manitoba staff concerned about the well-being of a student can either refer the student to the SCC intake appointment service (please see above) or can contact us at 204-474-8592 to consult with one of our counsellors.
 University of Manitoba staff working with a student who is demonstrating a high degree of distress are encouraged to consult with one of our counsellors to access our crisis/emergency services.
 We strongly recommend that staff telephone us to consult and arrange services for students in high distress rather than walking a student to our service: Telephoning us can facilitate an effective referral and can maintain the privacy of the student.